eraserhd/parinfer-rust/README.md

 ## Installing

-You need to have the rust compiler and `cargo` installed.
+You need to have [rust installed](https://www.rust-lang.org/en-US/install.html).

 If you are using Tim Pope's `pathogen`: